Reflecting on a Year that Didn’t Go as Planned

 As I go back and review my goals from the beginning of the year, and from six months ago, I usually find that several of them were in fact fulfilled, if in surprising or unconventional ways.

-This is where one of my new pages in my bullet journal came in very handy, and I hope to utilize it even more in the future.
+This is where one of the new pages in my bullet journal came in very handy, and I hope to utilize it even more in the future.
 I called it my “timelines” page, and I used it to map out approximate dates by which I wanted to complete certain goals.

 But the true effectiveness of this page doesn’t come from setting deadlines.
 I created two timelines on this page: one for the projected timeline (where I marked the approximate date I hoped to complete each goal), and one for the actual timeline (where I marked the actual date I completed each goal).